Sisolak signs order protecting abortion providers, patients

 The move comes days after Sisolak reaffirmed his commitment to protecting abortion rights in the wake of the U.S. Supreme Court’s reversal of Roe v.
 Wade, which ended federal protections for abortion and gave the authority to regulate them back to the states.

-Under the governor’s order, no Nevada agency can provide information or use resources to assist outside authorities in investigating people for receiving or providing abortions in the state.
+Under the governor’s order, no Nevada agency can provide information or use resources to help outside authorities in investigating people for receiving or providing abortions in the state.

 “Reproductive health care is a basic human right,” Sisolak wrote in a statement accompanying the order.
 “We are committed to ensuring safe access to abortions for women seeking refuge from the restrictive laws in their state.”